 “I love this product, the scent and the use of essential oils,” says Cook, who has made it a gift tradition in her family.
 “It also encourages others (ahem, kids) to help out with dishwashing.”

 The holidays are all about hearty meals like a family breakfast, so why not explore making fresh waffles?

 “I love breakfast foods, and Belgian waffles are one of my favorite entrees,” says Chef Angela Wadlington, who’s been part of the Chick-fil-A culinary team for 10 years.
 “The Waring Pro Belgium Waffle Maker looks and works just as well as the waffle makers you would find in fancy restaurants.”

 Wadlington says this is her go-to gadget when preparing breakfast for family and visiting friends.

-This Williams-Sonoma’s bamboo cutting board is multipurpose.
-While it was designed to fit on top of the Breville Countertop Convection Oven to save counter space, it doubles as a trivet and a serving tray with recessed handles.
+This Williams-Sonoma bamboo cutting board is multipurpose.
+A truly versatile holiday gift, it also doubles as a trivet and a serving tray with recessed handles.